SkiStar operates the five largest ski resorts in the Nordic region and one destination in the Alps.

 Ski school operations are strategically important for SkiStar, as a life-long interest in skiing is established and long-term contacts are forged between the destination, the skiing instructors and the guests.
 Children and youngsters who learn to ski early in life often develop a lasting interest in the sport, which they, in turn, pass on to their children.
 We have a unique ski school brand – Valle’s Ski School – which is aimed at the 3–9 age group.
 Net sales for the ski schools amounted to SEK 41 million (50) during the finan-cial year.
 The number of learners at SkiStar’s wholly owned ski schools totalled 56,525.
 This figure excludes St. Johann and Trysil’s ski schools, in which SkiStar only has a participating interest.

 Other Product Areas

 SkiStarshop and skistarshop.com

-The property services product area is made up of building superintendents, carpenters, electricians, janitors and other service personnel.
-Revenues within property services comprise rental income for the business premises and remuneration for cabin service and cleaning.
-During the financial year, revenues totalled SEK 102 million (109).
-This decline is an effect of the previous destination closures in connection with the coronavirus outbreak.
+The property services product area is made up of building super-intendents, carpenters, electricians, janitors and other service personnel.
+Revenues within property services comprise rental income for the business premises and remuneration for cabin ser-vice and cleaning.
+During the financial year, revenues totalled SEK 113 million (102).

-Other revenue includes income from events, advertising sales, kiosks, selling Ski*Direct cards (the plastic card for the electronic SkiPass) and received grants.
-Other income during the financial year amounted to SEK 199 million (226).
+Other revenue includes income from events, advertising sales, kiosks, sales of Ski*Direct cards (the plastic card for the electronic SkiPass) and grants received.
+Other income during the financial year amounted to SEK 262 million (242).